-- Leadership meets regularly to assure outcomes are achieved - Academic support sessions, social emotional learning, and behavioral groupings are provided on a regular-basis and supported by the Scholar Success Coordinator.
-Scholars invited to these support sessions are encouraged to attend.
+- Leadership meets regularly to assure outcomes are achieved. - Academic support sessions, social emotional learning, and behavioral groupings are provided on a regular-basis and supported by our Scholar Success Coordinator, and our Counseling Services Department through daily workshops and check-ins.
+Scholars invited to these support sessions are strongly encouraged to attend.